 Mary is one of the co-founders and a longstanding member of the Tamaki Community Development Trust.
 She has overseas experience in aid and holistic support to third world countries.
 Mary has a passion to see the people of our community restored from the tragic circumstances of life that often leave them broken and hurting.

 Graeme has served in the teaching profession and is also a long serving Elder of the Church - where he and his wife Jenny take an active role in serving the people of this community.

 Joel Hamilton, Trustee

-Joel joined the Board in May of this year.
-Joel owns his own Computer Technology Company and works with Youth in the Community.
+Joel joined the Board in August of 2015.
+Joel is a software developer and technology enthusiast and works with Youth in the Community.